bowtie-io/galvanize-learn-to-code/README.md

----
-layout: default
-title:  Learn-To-Code-Week-3
-subtitle:  Use BowTie to host and extend your Rock, Paper, Scissors app.
-permalink: /readme/
-exclude_from_nav: true
----

 # learn-to-code-week-3
-During this workshop, we'll take the Rock Paper Scissors app you made in week 2 and turn it into a hosted MVP that your friends can play!
+During this workshop, we'll take the Rock Paper Scissors app you made in the [Galvanize Open Source Week 2](https://github.com/GalvanizeOpenSource/Learn-To-Code-Week-2) and turn it into a hosted MVP that your friends can play!

 We'll use frameworks to extend the application, and use BowTie for git version control, hosting, and Javascript storage.